 Cookie baking tips and tricks

-- Do not substitute or omit ingredients.
-Baking is an exact science.
+Do not substitute or omit ingredients - Baking is an exact science.
 Each ingredient serves a purpose in this recipe.
 Halving the butter or sugar, for example, will result in a dry cookie.
 Adding extra flour will result in a dry cookie.
 Adding extra wet ingredients that aren't listed, like applesauce or sour cream, will result in a wet dough that spreads more in the oven and may turn out cakey instead of chewy.

-- To properly measure flour, I highly recommend using a kitchen scale.
-This way, your ingredients are 100% accurate every time.
+To properly measure flour - I highly recommend using a kitchen scale.
+Measuring by weight ensures your ingredients are 100% accurate every time.
 If you don't have a kitchen scale, use the spoon and level method.
 Gently stir your flour, then use a spoon to add flour to your measuring cup.
 Last, level off the top with a knife.
 By scooping flour directly from a container with your measuring cup, you’re compacting the flour into the cup.
 This adds up to 25% extra flour to your dough.
+Check out my flour measuring test on my post 10 tips for baking cookies to see the weight difference of each measuring method!

 Your cookies will keep for up to 5-7 days in a tightly sealed container at room temperature.
+To help keep cookies fresh, place a slice of bread in the container with the cookies.
+Replace the bread slice as needed.

-Baked cookies can also be frozen for up to 3 months.
+Yes, baked cookies can also be frozen for up to 3 months.
 Simply place on the counter top to thaw for about 30 minutes.

 Recommended